LeonKuhne/scripts/readme.md

 #### `c [directory]`
 Same as `cd`, but also executes `.cd` file in current directory if it exists.
 #### `COLORS`
-A list of available colors for the terminal
+A set of terminal colors prefixed with 'C_' eg '$C_INFO'
 #### `BULLETS`
-A list of available ascii bullets for the terminal
+A set of terminal bullets prefixed with 'B_' eg '$B_ARROW'